StarbzYT/Recursion/Recursion.md

    - in other words, your recursive function does not end! (exceeds call stack)

 Either way, make sure your recursive function does not exceed the call stack.
 Have a base case!

+Helper Method Recursion

+Most times, recursion problems are difficult to wrap your head around.
+In that case, it is easier to add a helper function.
+Of course, this is not mandatory, but it allows for more clarity especially with more diifcult problems.
+Include a pattern that has a parent function that is not recursive, but has a helper function inside that is.

+Pure Recursion Tips

+- For arrays/lists, use methods that make copies of arrays/lists so you do not mutate them.

+- Remember that strings are immutable, so you will need to use methods to make copies of strings.

+END